 Meaning and History

-The lighthouse influenced not only the players’ name and shape – it was even reflected in the first Fenerbahçe emblem, which was yellow and white.
-But then Ziya Songülen chose the new official colors of the club: blue and yellow.
-To match the graphic sign, the original design was changed in 1910.
+The lighthouse influenced the players’ names and shapes and was reflected in the first Fenerbahçe emblem, which was yellow and white.
+But then Ziya Songülen chose the club’s new official colors: blue and yellow.
+The original design was changed in 1910 to match the graphic sign.

 What is Fenerbahçe?